CDCgov/prime-public-health-data-infrastructure/docs/decisions/0012-initial-file-format.md

 Pros:
-- Good for storing big data of any kind
+- Generally speaking, good for storing large amounts data
 - Saves on cloud storage space by using highly efficient column-wise compression, and flexible encoding schemes for columns with different data types.
-- Cheaper to store
+- Well-supported file format from analytics tools

 Cons:
 - Readability without transformation is not as straightforward compared to a row-based format like CSV